What to Know About Reports of Protesters Being Shot in Nigeria

 How has the world reacted?

 The protests, organized via social media, have won the support of celebrities abroad including Nigerian Afrobeat star Wizkid and British-Nigerian actor John Boyega.
+Beyoncé and Rihanna also shared a message of solidarity with Nigerian protesters via Twitter following the events at Lekki.

 On Tuesday following the events at Lekki, U.S. presidential candidate Joe Biden urged Nigerian authorities to cease the “violent crackdown on protesters” and former presidential candidate Hillary Clinton tweeted calling on Nigeria’s president Muhammadu Buhari to “stop killing young #EndSARS protesters.”
 Solidarity protests are taking place in London and outside the Nigerian Embassy in Pretoria, South Africa on Wednesday.